 Your child will be paired with a primary teacher in their classroom, allowing caregivers and children to develop strong relationships and a solid foundation for learning.

 We offer catered meals, creative curriculum integrated with daily STEM activities, learn about different cultures around the world, outdoor activities, music and art projects, field trips for older children, Spanish, yoga, and more.

 Our Staff encourages parents to discuss how their child is doing every day, what their specific needs are, and how we can help maintain a consistent environment throughout the day.
 In fact, each child has a daily report that is sent home.

 All staff are dedicated professionals, trained in infant and early childhood development.
 Every class has a teacher with a college degree in Early Childhood, or a related field.
-Our director has a Masters degree and more than fifteen years experience in teaching and child development.
-We maintain a low teacher-to-child ratio: Infant room – 1:3, Toddlers room – 1:4, Two – Three year old room 1:6, and the three and half to five year old rooms are 1:8
+Our director has a Masters degree and more than twenty years experience in teaching and child development.
+We maintain a low teacher-to-child ratio: Infant room – 1:3, Toddlers room – 1:4, Two – Three year old room 1:8, and the Four - Five year old rooms are 1:10

 Our infant and toddler room utilizes a Primary Caregiver approach, so each child has a chance to build a strong attachment to a specific caregiver.